Geodatabase vs. Geospatial database: what’s the difference?

 - What type of data are you going to be working with?
 Does that database support the features you want to store?

 At the end of the day, as long as you understand the differences, it’s a personal choice of what makes the most sense to your business or situation.
-Kind of like how choosing a coordinate system for your data is more about the greater goal, and there’s no guarantee right or wrong choice.
+It’s kind of like how choosing a coordinate system for your data is more about the greater goal, and there’s no guarantee of a right or wrong choice.

-Create workflows to convert and transform your data in a drag and drop interface with FME.
-No coding required!
+Create workflows to convert and transform your data with FME’s drag-and-drop interface.
+No coding is required!

-You’re even able to automate the process to ensure all your spatial data (and any other kind of data for that matter) is where it needs to be when you need it.
+You can even automate the process to ensure that all your spatial data (and any other kind of data, for that matter) is where it needs to be when you need it.

 In Conclusion